Whiteknight-build/trading-stat-gen-using-GA/README.md

 building a genetic algorithm with the ability to create functional strategies

 # Fundamentals
-Initialization: Generate a diverse population of random trading strategies
+Initialization: Generate a diverse population of random trading strategies.
-Evaluation: Backtest each strategy and assign fitness scores based on performance metrics
+Evaluation: Backtest each strategy and assign fitness scores based on performance metrics.
-Selection: Choose the best-performing strategies to become parents for the next generation
+Selection: Choose the best-performing strategies to become parents for the next generation.
-Crossover: Combine parameters from parent strategies to create offspring
+Crossover: Combine parameters from parent strategies to create offspring.
-Mutation: Randomly alter some strategy parameters to maintain genetic diversity
+Mutation: Randomly alter some strategy parameters to maintain genetic diversity.
-Replacement: Form a new population from offspring and elite parents
+Replacement: Form a new population from offspring and elite parents.

 # Genes
 parameters are encoded as chromosomes containing: